How I Keep DataAnno Fil Starter Secure with Routine Dependency Updates

 But in reality, not doing them is how technical debt compounds.

-I’ve been on teams where we let dependencies rot for over a year.
-When we finally tried to upgrade Laravel from 8 to 9, it took three sprints.
-We had to refactor custom middleware, rewrite pagination logic, and debug obscure container binding issues—all because we’d ignored the small, routine work.
+I’ve been on teams where I let dependencies rot for over a year.
+When I finally tried to upgrade Laravel from 8 to 9, it took three sprints.
+I had to refactor custom middleware, rewrite pagination logic, and debug obscure container binding issues—all because I’d ignored the small, routine work.

-With DataAnno Fil Starter, we’re taking a different approach.
-We treat dependency hygiene like brushing your teeth: boring, non-negotiable, and way worse if you skip it.
-By upgrading frequently, we:
+With DataAnno Fil Starter, I’m taking a different approach.
+I treat dependency hygiene like brushing your teeth: boring, non-negotiable, and way worse if you skip it.
+By upgrading frequently, I:

 - Reduce blast radius: Smaller changes mean fewer things break at once.

-- Stay secure: We’re not exposed to known CVEs for long windows.
+- Stay secure: I’m not exposed to known CVEs for long windows.

 - Preserve developer sanity: No one dreads "the big upgrade."